 Here’s what Etsy says about their handmade policy, “Everything listed as handmade must be made and/or designed by you, the seller.
 Reselling is prohibited in the handmade category.”
-This reselling includes PLR content that you don’t edit or change at all and try to resell it as is.
+This reselling includes PLR content that you don’t edit or change at all and try to resell as is.
 This doesn’t fit the handmade policy and would be against their terms.

 Selling “as is” not only doesn’t fit the spirit of handmade, but you would also be dealing with more competition with your product.
-So why not keep your products unique and stick to the handmade policy that Etsy holds!
+So why not keep your products unique and stick to the handmade policy that Etsy holds?

 Make the Design Original

 This is great for people selling on their own website, but not so much for Etsy.
-You need to be the designer to sell digital products on Etsy.
+You need to be a designer to sell digital products on Etsy.
 Here is a quote directly from Etsy’s shop policies: